Director’s Profile

 Mandate & Functions

-In pursuance of the vision and mission of the Department of Open and Distance Education, the major functions of the Department shall be to:
+In pursuance of the vision and mission of the Directorate of Open Distance and e-Learning, the broad mandates of the Directorate includes to:

-• Advice the Federal Government on the desirability and conditions for the cross-border provision of university education in Nigeria within the framework of the General Agreement on Trade in Services (GATS) of the World Trade Organization (WTO) of which Nigeria s a signatory;
+• Advise the Federal Government of Nigeria on the desirability and conditions for the establishment of Open Distance and e-Learning and Open Educational Resources (OER) and provision of Trans-National Education (TNE) in Nigeria within the framework of the General Agreement on Trade in Services (GATS) of the World Trade Organization (WTO) to which Nigeria is a signatory;

-• Facilitate and strengthen the development of institutional and professional capacity in the NUS for sustainable optimization of cross-border educational opportunities by Nigerian universities and other stakeholders;
+• Facilitate and strengthen the development of institutional and professional capacity for sustainable Open Distance and e-Learning mode, Open Educational Resources (OER) adoption and optimization of Trans-National Educational opportunities in Nigerian University System;

 • Liaise and collaborate with appropriate quality assurance agencies in exporting countries to ensure parity of standard, reciprocity and mutual recognition of qualification between Nigeria and home countries of foreign educational providers;